AndreiDegtiarev/ASensor/README.md

 Installation
 ------------
-To install you need download https://github.com/AndreiDegtiarev/AFrame/archive/master.zip, https://github.com/AndreiDegtiarev/ASensor/archive/master.zip, unzip them into arduinosketchfolder/libraries/ folder and then remove the "-master" in the folder name or just "clone into desktop" them.
+To install you need install https://github.com/AndreiDegtiarev/AFrame + https://github.com/AndreiDegtiarev/ASensor.
+You can just "Clone in desktop" them or if you use "Download ZIP"  unzip them into arduinosketchfolder/libraries/ folder and then remove the "-master" in the folder name.
 Optionally if you need specific sensors following libraries need to be installed:
 * RF24:    https://github.com/AndreiDegtiarev/RF24
 * DHT:     https://github.com/AndreiDegtiarev/arduino-DHT